Bruce Morrow: Charity work

-Morrow has worked for the Variety Children's Charity (for which he served as president for 10 years) to help fund children who are disadvantaged, physically challenged, sick or needy, and he volunteers with Gatewave Audio Reading Service for people who are blind or visually impaired. and WhyHunger (which in 1975, was founded by Morrow's close friend, the late singer-songwriter, Harry Chapin).
+Morrow has worked for the Variety Children's Charity (for which he served as president for ten years) to help fund children who are disadvantaged, physically challenged, sick or needy and he volunteers with Gatewave Audio Reading Service for people who are blind or visually impaired. and WhyHunger (which in 1975, was founded by Morrow's close friend, the late singer-songwriter, Harry Chapin).

 Personal life

 In December 1974, the divorced Morrow married Jodie Berlin, at the time the corporate manager of executive development and internal placements for the department-store chain Alexander's.
-Morrow has three adult children and two grandchildren, including Meridith Morrow Binette, Paige Morrow Kimball and Jon Morrow.
+Morrow has three adult children: Jon, a doctor; Paige, a director; and Meridith, a former TV news anchor.
+He also has two grandchildren.

 Honors

 Morrow was inducted into the National Radio Hall of Fame in 1988, and the National Association of Broadcasters Hall of Fame in the radio division in 2001.
 In 2010, he received the Bravery In Radio Award from William Paterson University and its radio station WPSC 88.7 FM, for a track record of "inspirational radio programming and lifelong commitment to the medium of radio".
 Born in Brooklyn, part of geographical Long Island, he was inducted into the Long Island Music Hall of Fame in 2018.
 In 1994, the city designated West 52nd Street (where the headquarters of former WCBS-FM parent CBS are located) as Cousin Brucie Way.